Working and living in Antarctica

 Polar night – polar day

-The station is over 2,000 kilometres from the geographic South Pole.
-From 15 November to 27 January, the polar day, the sun never sets on the station; from 21 May to 22 July, the sun never shows its face, and the long polar night endures.
+The station is over 2,000 kilometres away from the geographical South Pole.
+The sun does not set at the station from 15 November to 27 January - it is polar day.
+In the period from 21 May to 22 July, the sun does not rise above the hoirzon - it is polar night.

-The lowest temperature record documented at Neumayer-Station III was minus 50.2 degree Celsius.
-Our meteorologist measured this minimal temperature on the 8th.
-July 2010.
+The lowest temperature record documented at Neumayer Station III was minus 50.2 degrees Celsius.
+Our meteorologist measured this minimal temperature on 8 July 2010.